 - The contents of two letters of reference that are received to support the student's application for the scholarship;

-- The contents of a personal statement by the student to explain the benefits to them and people in developing countries that will arise from them studying the Urban Infrastructure module; and
+- The contents of a personal statement by the student to explain the benefits to them and people in developing countries that will arise from them studying the Urban Infrastructure (UI) or the Management of Water and Saniation Services (MWESS) or modules; and

 - The source of funds for the balance of the fees.
 Applicants who will be sponsored by their employers will be given a lower weighting than applicants who are self-funded.

-Download the pdf for more information and an application form for partial sponsorship of the Urban Infrastructure distance learning module for the study session starting on 15 January each year.
+Download the pdf for more information and an application form for partial sponsorship of the distance learning modules for the study session starting in January (UI) or September (MWESS) each year.
 The closing date for receipt of originals of completed application forms AND all associated documents is mid-November.